Iyad87/SpringMVCWeather/README.md

 * The HTML/JS is simple Angular using bootstrap layouts.
 * To perform city/state to latitude/longitude lookup I integrated with the Google Map REST API
 * To perform all forecast lookups I integrated with the darkSky (https://darksky.net/dev/) weather REST API
+* The project is deployed to a heroku free instance and has some minor deployment issues to be worked out.
+More info is in the deployment/configuration sections.

 ## Getting Started